bootless1/hello-world/README.md

 # hello-world
 for practice github.
-It is hard to understand how this things works.
+It is hard to understand how this thing works.